 Below is a "suggested" schedule for entering freshmen who are enrolling in academic courses.
 Taking courses in this order is not a requirement.
 (Developmental courses do not count toward graduation but are counted in the GPA calculation.)

-First Semester Semester Ho urs Second Semester Semester Ho urs ENG 1113 English Comp.
-I 3 ENG 1123 English (Comp.
-II 3 MAT 1313 College Algebra 3 Science Elective (Le ecture) 3 Science Elective (Lecture) 3 Science Elect.
-(Corr esponding Lab) 1 Science Elect.
-(Corresponding Lab) 1 Social Science Elect tive 3 Social Science Elect tive 3 General Electives 5 LLS 1311 Orientation on 1 Semester Total 15 General Elective 3 Semester Total 17
+First Semester Semester Ho urs

+ENG 1113 English Comp.
+I 3

+MAT 1313 College Algebra

+Science Elective (Lecture)

+Science Elect.
+(Corresponding Lab) 1

+Social Science Elective

+LLS 1311 Orientation

+General Elective

+Semester Total 15